-Note: This is a running list that you can refer back to.
+Note: This page is frequently updated with new helpful information for the Christian woman looking for theologically and doctrinally sound female authors.
 Subscribe to our newsletter to get notified when it is freshly updated.
-(Last update: 2/9/2023)
+(Last update: 10/24/2025)

 Currently reading: